U.S. Equal Employment Opportunity Commission

 2. My company is required to file the EEO-1 report for the first time.
 How do I obtain an EEO-1 Login ID and Password?

 A. Register the company online at http://www.eeoc.gov/eeo1survey.
-Click "First-time filers" and follow the online instructions.
+Click "click here to register" and follow the online instructions.
 After submitting the Registration Form, print the next screen as that gives the Login ID and Password.

-A. No. You must contact the EEO-1 Joint Reporting Committee so we can look up login information or send an email to E1.lostloginpassword@EEOC.gov.
+A. No, do not register again.
+You must contact the EEO-1 Joint Reporting Committee by sending an email to E1.lostloginpassword@EEOC.gov so we can look up your login information.

 4. Are there alternate EEO-1 Reporting Formats?

 A. The preferred and most efficient method of submitting EEO-1 reports is through the EEO-1 Online Filing Application or as an electronically transmitted data file (ASCII/TEXT file).
-Companies may also submit EEO-1 reports as computer printouts.
-Upon approval of correct formats, paper EEO-1 forms will only be generated upon request and only under extreme circumstances where Internet access is not available.
-The EEOC-approved specifications for creating an EEO-1 data file and submission of EEO-1 reports as computer printouts are available at http://www.eeoc.gov/eeo1survey.
+The EEOC-approved specifications for creating an EEO-1 data file are available at http://www.eeoc.gov/eeo1survey.

-A. You cannot include locations that are outside of the United States or American Protectorates.
+A. You cannot include locations that are outside of the United States.
+This excludes all locations outside the 50 states and the District of Columbia, also excluding American Protectorates.

 A. A single-establishment company does business at only one physical address.
 A multi-establishment company does business at two or more physical addresses.
 Single-establishment companies are only required to submit one EEO-1 data record/report.
-Multi-establishment companies are required to submit a separate report for each location of the company with 50 or more employees as well as locations with fewer than 50 employees.
-EEO-1 data record/report for the headquarters establishment and each remaining establishment of the company, including establishments employing fewer than 50 employees (see the section "Types of Reports" in FAQ for more detail).
+Multi-establishment companies are required to submit a separate EEO-1 data record/report for the headquarters establishment and each remaining establishment of the company, including establishments employing fewer than 50 employees (see the section "Types of Reports" in FAQ for more detail).

 1. From what time period must companies use to extract EEO-1 employment data?